SystemsApproach/private5g/radio.rst

 can be attributed to four fundamental improvements in how 5G multiplexes data onto the radio spectrum.

-The first is the one identified in the previous section: being able to change the waveform.
+The first is being able to change the waveform.
 This effectively introduces the ability to dynamically change the size and number of schedulable resource units, which opens the door to making fine-grain scheduling decisions that are critical to predictable, low-latency communication.

 The second is related to the "Multiple Access" aspect of how distinct traffic sources are multiplexed onto the available spectrum.
-In 4G, multiplexing happens in both the frequency and time domains for downstream traffic (as described in Section 3.2), but multiplexing happens in only the frequency domain for upstream traffic.
+In 4G, multiplexing happens in both the frequency and time domains for downstream traffic, but multiplexing happens in only the frequency domain for upstream traffic.
 5G NR multiplexes both upstream and downstream traffic in both the time and frequency domains.
 Doing so provides finer-grain scheduling control needed by latency-sensitive applications.

 The third is related to the new spectrum available to 5G NR, with the mmWave allocations opening above 24 GHz being especially